 The iPad mini got a pretty big upgrade in its September 2021 release.
 It's still very portable, but it's been bumped up to 8.3 inches across (up from 7.9 inches).
-It also now boasts a Liquid Retina display with 2266x1488 resolution at 326 pixels per inch.
+It also now boasts a Liquid Retina display with a 2266x1488 resolution at 326 pixels per inch.

 That's not all.
-It comes with an A15 Bionic chipset, a USB-C port (at last), and with 5G connectivity, we feel that it's now more on a par with one of the bigger boys on this page, the iPad Air.
-Added to that, it now supports the Apple Pencil 2, making it a good choice for creatives on the move.
+It comes with an A15 Bionic chip, a USB-C port (at last), and with 5G connectivity, we feel that it's now more on par with the iPad Air.
+Added to that, it now supports the 2nd-generation Apple Pencil, making it a good choice for creatives on the move.

-As with the new iPad 2021, the rear camera got upgraded to a 12MP snapper, able to record in 4K, while the front camera also maxes at 12MP, but also comes with ultra-wide, and the Centre Stage feature the higher-end iPads now sport.
+As with the 2021 iPad, the rear camera got upgraded to a 12MP snapper (which is able to record in 4K).
+The front camera also maxes out at 12MP, but comes with an ultra-wide lens and the Centre Stage feature the higher-end iPads now sport.
 Read more in our full iPad mini (6th gen) review.

-Finishing off our iPad generations list is the 5th gen iPad mini.
-Like the newer generation of the mini above, it's an ideal tablet if you find most iPads are too big for your needs.
-It's lightweight and its 7.9in display makes it easy to pop into a bag to take on your travels.
+Finishing off our iPad generations list is the 5th-generation iPad mini.
+Like the 6th-generation iPad mini, it's an ideal tablet if you find most iPads are too big for your needs.
+It's lightweight and its 7.9-inch display makes it easy to pop into a bag to take on your travels.

 Think of this tablet as a more capable Kindle or Kobo for reading or watching content on the go, although it has Apple's A12 Bionic chip so its performance is by no means weak.
-It doesn't work with any of Apple's keyboard cases, and unlike the newer 6th generation device above, it's only compatible with the 1st generation Apple Pencil, not the improved Apple Pencil 2.
-Having said that, we loved this device when we reviewed it on its release, and it remains a good option if you want to look out for a bargain rather than pay the full price of the newer model.
+It doesn't work with any of Apple's keyboard cases, and unlike the newer 6th-generation iPad mini, it's only compatible with the 1st-generation Apple Pencil.
+Having said that, we loved this device when we reviewed it on its release, and it remains a good option if you want to look out for a bargain rather than pay the full price of the newer model (if you can find it that is, because few retailers have new models in stock nowadays).
 Find out more with our iPad mini (5th generation) review.

 Older iPad Pros